alazaroc/blog-web-code/_posts/2022-03-15-how-to-deploy-a-web-with-amplify-hosting.md

 title: How to deploy a web with Amplify Hosting
 date: 2022-03-15 21:13 +0100
 last_modified_at:
-description: I use Amplify hosting to deploy my blog and in this post I'll explain how to do it step by step.
-The source code is public, so you can also do that if you want to
+description: I use Amplify hosting to deploy my blog and in this post I will explain how to do it step by step.
+The source code is public, so you can also do it if you want to
 category: How-to
 tags:
 - amplify